cs4414/Reference-Solutions/ps3/ps3.md

 <div class="problem">
 <b>Problem 4.</b> (modify <span class="file">zhtta.rs</span>)
 <br>
 Modify the zhtta code to protect against attacks.
-For example, the code so far allows requests to any file path in the file system; for example, if zhtta is running in the '/home/user/zhtta' folder, a request to 'http://server/../../etc/shadow' would send the server's list of users to the requester.
-Research other vulnerabities and address them in your implementation.
+For example, most students' code in PS1 allows requests to any file path in the file system; for example, if zhttpto is running in the '/home/user/ps1' folder, a request to 'http://DOMAIN/../../../etc/shadow' would send the server's list of users to the requester.
+We have a simple patch in the PS1 reference solution, but it's still exploitable.
+Research the vulnerabities and address them in your implementation.
 </div>